Dr Seth Mehl

 BGS (University of Kansas, USA), MA (University College London), PhD (University College London)

 Humanities Research Institute

-Seth is an associate fellow of the Higher Teaching Academy.
-He has taught: undergraduate and postgraduate English grammar, corpus linguistics, and research methods at UCL; the history of the English language at the University of Winchester; English grammar for teachers at the UCL Institute of Education; an array of widening participation courses for secondary school students from backgrounds under-represented in higher education.
+Mehl is an associate fellow of the Higher Teaching Academy.
+At the University of Sheffield, he was awarded a Learning and Teaching Fellowship (2016-2017) to develop and convene a series of training sessions for postgraduates and academics, on corpus linguistics and text analytics.
+He has contributed to undergraduate modules in history of English, English syntax, and research methods at the University of Sheffield.
+Previously, he taught: undergraduate and postgraduate corpus linguistics, English grammar, and research methods at UCL; the history of the English language at the University of Winchester; and English grammar for teachers at the UCL Institute of Education.
+At UCL, he was awarded funding to develop and convene annual widening participation summer schools for secondary school students from backgrounds under-represented in higher education (2012-2013), and regularly contributed teaching to other widening participation programmes.
 He began his teaching career teaching English as a Foreign Language in the USA, Cyprus, and the PRC.